DanielHoulihan/Datacenter-Management/README.md

 python3 manage.py runserver
 ```

+---

-Web application is now available at http://localhost:8000
+After running the application it is accessible at: http://localhost:8000